 The Derry Family Crest was acquired from the Houseofnames.com archives.
 The Derry Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 18 November 2013 at 14:18.
+This page was last modified on 1 October 2015 at 12:43.